 Consider College (and HIPPA).

 When a teenager turns 18, HIPPA — the Health Insurance Portability and Accountability Act — mandates that parents no longer have the right to access their teenager’s medical information.
-That means that unless your teenager waves her HIPPA rights, you will not be informed about her health-care activities when she’s at college (and that includes physical and mental health) unless she tells you herself.
+That means that unless your teenager waves her HIPPA rights, you will not be informed about her health-care activities when she’s at college unless she tells you herself.
+(And that includes physical and mental health.)
 This is why your pediatrician will work with you to make sure that your 18 year old will be capable when it comes to handling her health care needs.

 So, When to Stop Going?